Yuqgnort/electron-chat-app/README-chat.md

 - **CONVERSATIONS ||--o{ CONVERSATION_PARTICIPANTS:** A conversation can have many participants.
 - **CONVERSATIONS ||--o{ MESSAGES:** A conversation contains many messages.
 - **USERS ||--o{ MESSAGES:** A user can send many messages.
-- **MESSAGES ||--o{ CONVERSATIONS : "last_message":** A conversation can reference the last message through `last_message_id`.
+- **MESSAGES ||--o{ CONVERSATIONS : "last_message":** A conversation can reference the last message through `last_messageId`.
 This is a special 1-1 relationship to make displaying the latest message more efficient.

 ---